Jells Park

-Jells Park is a public park in Wheelers Hill, a southeastern suburb of Melbourne, Victoria, Australia.
-The park opened on 30 April 1976 and is named after Joseph Jell, a cattle grazier who worked in the area in the mid-late 1800s.
-The park attracts in excess of 900,000 visitors a year.
+Jells Park is a 127 ha metropolitan park in Wheelers Hill, a southeastern suburb of Melbourne, in Victoria, Australia.
+Opened in April 1976, the park is named after Joseph Jell, a cattle grazier who worked in the area in the mid-to-late 19th century.
+Located on the western bank of the Dandenong Creek, the park contains 9 km of paths for cycling and walking, including Scotchmans Creek Trail, EastLink Trail, and Dandenong Creek Trail which connects to Blind Creek Trail.

-Located on the western bank of the Dandenong Creek, the park covers around 127 ha and contains 9 km of paths for cycling and walking, including Scotchmans Creek Trail, EastLink Trail, and Dandenong Creek Trail which connects to Blind Creek Trail.
+Situated on the traditional land of the Wurundjeri Woi-wurrung, Jells Park is managed by Parks Victoria as part of the Dandenong Valley Parklands, a collection of public parks and open space reserves along the Dandenong Creek.
+The park attracts about one million visitors a year.

 Ecology

 Whilst a significant part of Jells Park has been cleared and revegetated, its biodiversity is still significant, forming part of the Dandenong Creek wildlife corridor.
 Under the ecological vegetation class system, it is predominantly swampy woodland and swampy riparian woodland.

 The park is home to the man-made Jells Lake, with two jetties where recreational fishing is a popular activity.
 European carp are present in large numbers in the wetland and have become a significant concern for its biodiversity.
 The lake is abutted by a grassed picnic area on the northwest, whilst an area of remnant bush surrounds the rest of the lake.
 This bush also contains a bird hide which can be used to spot a variety of native bird species such as Australasian swamphens, pelicans, Eurasian coots, dusky moorhens, and several species of ducks.